MicrosoftDocs/Azure-RMSDocs/mip/develop/concepts-async-observers.md

 ## Summary

 The MIP SDK is designed to be almost entirely asynchronous.
 Any operation resulting in network or file IO is performed asynchronously.
-To handle the event notifications for these asynchronous events, the SDK makes use of various `Observer` classes.
-When constructing an object that will perform an asynchronous operation, an `Observer` must be provided.
+To handle the event notifications for these asynchronous events, the SDK makes use of the [observer pattern](https://wikipedia.org/wiki/Observer_pattern).
+When constructing an object that will perform an asynchronous operation, an `Observer` class must be implemented.
 Observers will receive the notification events related to the various asynchronous operations in the MIP SDK, and provide the result to the caller.

-The included observers can be extended to implement the desired callback behavior.
-The SDK samples are implemented via future/promise and the implementations below will demonstrate that pattern.

 Functions in each `Observer` class are virtual and should be overridden by the developer for the preferred asynchronous pattern.
 In each of our examples, we demonstrate this event notification observer pattern via `std::promise` and `std::future`.